Andreloui5/CommerceWithThree/README.md

 3. Using Commerce.js

-In App.js, import Commerce and create your an object variable with your sandbox public key.
+In App.js, import Commerce and create a variable with your sandbox public key.
 (You can find your key in the [Developer section](https://dashboard.chec.io/setup/developer) of Chec Dashboard's 'Setup' tab).

 The top of App.js should now look something like this: